Medication for Anxiety

 The SSRI (selective serotonin reuptake inhibitor) antidepressant medications include Prozac (fluoxetine), Zoloft (sertralene), Luvox (fluvoxamine), Celexa (citalopram), and Lexapro (escitalopram) among others.
 In the past twenty years, they have become the first-line medications used by most psychiatrists to treat anxiety disorders.
 The SSRIs all increase levels of the neurotransmitter serotonin in the brain by preventing the reabsorption of serotonin at synapses (spaces between nerve cells).
 With increased serotonin, the number of serotonin receptors on nerve cells in the brain can decrease (not as many are needed).
 The reduction in serotonin receptors takes place over the first month or two of taking an SSRI and is technically called "downregulation."
 Downregulation allows the millions of nerve cells in the serotonin receptor system (particularly those in parts of the brain responsible for anxiety) to become less sensitive to changes in the neurochemical environment of the brain created by stress.
 That means less dramatic shifts in mood and less vulnerability to anxiety.

 The SSRIs tend to be as effective—sometimes more effective—than the older tricyclic antidepressants that have been used to treat panic (e.g., imipramine, desipramine, nortriptyline).
 They also have the distinct advantage of causing fewer side effects for most people than the older antidepressants.
 SSRIs are used most often to treat panic, panic with agoraphobia, or obsessive-compulsive disorder.
 They have also found use with social phobia, particularly generalized social phobia, where a person is phobic of most types of social situations and encounters.
 Sometimes they are used to treat post-traumatic stress disorder or generalized anxiety disorder, especially when these difficulties are accompanied by depression.
 People differ quite a lot in their response to the SSRIs.
 If you try one and experience no benefit, be willing to try another.
 To gain full benefit from an SSRI, you may need to take it for six months to two years.
-Typical effective daily doses for SSRIs are: Prozac, 20 to 40 mg; Zoloft, 50 to 100 mg; Luvox (fluvoxamine), 50 to 100 mg; Celexa 20 to 40 mg, and Lexapro, 10 to 20 mg.
-Effective doses of these medications for OCD are somewhat higher.
+Typical effective daily doses for SSRIs are: Prozac, 20 to 40 mg; Zoloft, 50 to 200 mg; Luvox (fluvoxamine), 50 to 200 mg; Celexa 20 to 60 mg, and Lexapro, 10 to 20 mg.
+Effective doses of these medications for OCD are at the high end of these dose ranges.
 However, some clients find that they obtain good results from lower doses.
 It typically takes at least four weeks at a normal dose for an SSRI medication to achieve therapeutic benefits.

 Advantages